leos313/ldd3_training/README.md

         * How it works and big part of the source file come from:
             * [Manage /proc file with seq_file][2] and a [pdf version][4] of it.
             * [The seq_file interface][3] in the linux source code documentation.
         * Note that the value pointed by *pos* is incremented automatically at the end of the function *stop* and it re-start from zero every time you read again the */proc/LEO_seq_file*.
+You can do everything with the value pointed by *pos* but, when a new iteration starts, it is **ONLY** automatically incremented by 1 by the API.
 Instead, the value *counter* is a global variable (because of *static*) and it holds its value until you remove the module from the kernel.
 * CHAPTER_05: **Concurrency and Race Conditions**
     * read_write_dev_01 : using semaphore as mutex fot the critical session(read and write sections): *down_interruptible()* and *up()*.
     * complete: using *wait_for_completion_interruptible_timeout(&comp,timeout);*  and *complete(&comp);*
         * in order to test this module you need to use two thread: launch the test_read.elf in a terminal that will lock the component with *wait_for_completion_interruptible_timeout(&comp,timeout)*.
 The process will wait until another thread (in this case test_write launched in another terminal) frees the semaphore with *complete(&comp)*.
+    * read_write_dev_02 : the same of *read_write_dev_01*.
+Here I am going to add:
+        * the debug macros
+        * updating Makefile
+        * the seq_file_interface (with semaphores in the function *show*)
+        * using API for printing device number
     * spinlocks : TODO